Sylvain Grenier: La Résistance (2003–2005)

 On April 28, Grenier returned to WWE, debuting on the Raw brand alongside fellow French Canadian René Duprée.
-The duo were collectively known as La Résistance, and were billed as Frenchmen who were highly critical of American efforts in the War on Terror.
+The duo were collectively known as La Résistance, and were billed as Frenchmen who were highly critical of American efforts in the war on terror.
 Grenier and Duprée made their first appearance on the April 28 episode of Raw as La Résistance by attacking Scott Steiner who had recently made remarks comparing France to hell, offending Grenier and Duprée.
-La Résistance went on to feud with Scott Steiner and Test (who was being forced to be Steiner's tag team partner by Stacy Keibler) until the Judgment Day pay-per-view where La Résistance defeated Steiner and Test.
+La Résistance went on to feud with Scott Steiner and Test (who was being forced to be Steiner's tag team partner by Stacy Keibler) until the Judgment Day pay-per-view on May 18 where La Résistance defeated Steiner and Test.

-Grenier and Duprée went on to win the World Tag Team Championship from Kane and Rob Van Dam at the 2003 Bad Blood event.
+Grenier and Duprée went on to win the World Tag Team Championship from Kane and Rob Van Dam at Bad Blood on June 15.
 After that the decision was made to add Rob Conway as a third member who began by posing as an American serviceman being abused by Grenier and Duprée until the Dudley Boyz came out to save him.
 Once the Dudley Boyz had their backs turned to Conway, he attacked them with the American flag they had given him before tearing it off the pole and laying it on top of them.
 The trio began carrying the French flag to ringside and singing the French national anthem before their matches.
 During their time together the trio feuded with several tag teams; including the Dudley Boyz, The Hurricane and Rosey, and Garrison Cade and Mark Jindrak.

-They held the titles until Unforgiven 2003 when they dropped them to The Dudley Boyz in a three-on-two handicap tables match.
+They held the titles until Unforgiven on September 21 when they dropped them to The Dudley Boyz in a three-on-two handicap tables match.
 During the match, Grenier suffered neck and back injuries, and was diagnosed with a broken neck a month later.
 The trio eventually reunited on the edition of March 15, 2004, of Raw. when Grenier returned.
 This reunion only lasted a week, as Dupree was drafted to SmackDown! on March 22, 2004, during the Draft Lottery.

 Without Dupree, Grenier and Conway continued to team together as La Résistance on Raw.
 With American-Franco hostility subsiding, WWE ceased billing the team as being from France and instead promoted them as being haughty French Canadians who carried the flag of Quebec to the ring, with Grenier often singing the Canadian national anthem.
 Grenier has later said that he preferred teaming with Conway over Duprée, stating "Rob made me love wrestling again".